PaxTux/TSP-Solvers/README.md

 -------------------
 Imagine traveling salesman has to visit a set of points, each exactly once.

-* **routeStartPoint** specifies where ROUGHLY the route should start.
+* **routeStartPoint** is a point that specifies where roughly the route should start.
 You can think of this as salesmans initial location (at the beginning of the journey).
 This parameter is mandatory.
 You may leave it blank, but then solver will set it to x=0;y=0.

-* **routeEndPoint** specifies where ROUGHLY the route should end.
+* **routeEndPoint** is a point that specifies where roughly the route should end.
 You can think of this as where salesman wants to go after the journey is completed.
 This parameter is optional.

-If not defined (let's say salesman doesn't care where to finish the journey), solver will pick one to ensure good route efficiency.
+* **attractor** TBD

 <img src="/images/tsp_solver_points_Eq10.png" width="800"/>
 <img src="/images/tsp_solver_points_Eq45.png" width="800"/>